UniMath/agda-unimath/HOWTO-INSTALL.md

 width equals sign `＝`.
 While you're at it, you can also add the key sequence `yo` to obtain the Japanese symbol `ょ` for the Yoneda embedding.

-### 80 character limit
+#### 80 character limit

 The `agda-unimath` library maintains an 80 character limit on the length of lines in the source code.
 This limit is to improve readability, both in your programming environment and on our website.
-Emacs has an option to display a line marking the 80th column.
-This option can be enabled by adding
+To display a line marking the 80th column in Emacs, add:

 ```elisp
 (add-hook 'prog-mode-hook #'display-fill-column-indicator-mode)